Walther von Mumm

-Moritz Karl Ferdinand Wilhelm Hermann Walther Mumm von Schwarzenstein (1887 – 1959) was a German businessman and bobsledder who competed in the early 1930s.
+Moritz Karl Ferdinand Wilhelm Hermann Walther Mumm von Schwarzenstein (13 January 1887 – 10 August 1959) was a German businessman and bobsledder who competed in the early 1930s.
 He was the one-time "champagne king" of Rheims in France, as part of the Mumm champagne making family.

-Biography
+Early life

 Von Mumm was born in Frankfurt am Main in 1887, son to Peter Arnold Gottlieb Hermann Mumm von Schwarzenstein and Emma Luise Marie Passavant.

+Von Mumm's niece was prominent literary socialite, Elena Mumm Thornton Wilson, the fourth wife of Edmund Wilson, renowned essayist and critic.
+He was also related to Baron Alfons Mumm von Schwarzenstein, the German diplomat.

+Career

 He was an aviation pioneer who went to the United States in 1910 as pilot of the French entry in the Gordon Bennett Cup.
-While in the U.S., he met Frances Scoville, daughter of a Seneca, Kansas, banker.
-They were married at St George's, Hanover Square in London.
-Mrs. Scoville died in 1920 leaving one daughter behind, Mary, who was educated at a school in Aiken, South Carolina.
-Mary later died in an automobile accident together with her aunt, Louise Scoville Treadwell.

-Between meeting and marrying Frances Scoville, von Mumm became involved with Marie van Rensimer Barnes, who later shot him in her Paris apartment in 1912.
-Society barrister Oliver Bodington represented Mrs. van Rensimer Barnes.

 Von Mumm returned to Germany at the outbreak of World War I. As his champagne winery was confiscated by the French, von Mumm sacrificed the prosperous 100-plus-year-old family business.
-Von Mumm married Baroness Marie Julia Mathilde von dem Bussche-Haddenhausen in 1924 and the couple later divorced in 1928.
-The Baroness went on to marry Prince Ulrich of Wchinitz and Tettau.
 After the war, von Mumm salvaged little of his fortune, and lost what remained in the 1929 Wall Street crash.
 Thus, the "champagne king" saw his fortunes wither until he was living in a $10-a-week Manhattan boarding house.